ThalesGroup/secure-ml/security-plan/ml-secplan-detailed.md

 HS2 | Background checks | Project teams must conduct background checks on employees and contractors who have access to sensitive data or systems used for AI and ML, particularly in regulated industries or government agencies.
 HS3 | Incident response | Project teams must have an incident response plan in place to handle security incidents related to AI and ML, such as data breaches or cyber-attacks.
 This includes measures such as incident management, forensics communication plans and associated people to be involved.
 HS4 | Governance and oversight | Project teams must establish governance and oversight structures to ensure that AI and ML systems are developed, deployed, and used in a secure and ethical manner.
 This includes measures such as compliance frameworks, security dashboards, and risk management processes and waivers.
-HS5 | Continuous monitoring | Project teams must implement continuous monitoring of AI and ML systems to detect and respond to security incidents in real-time.
-This can include measures such as logging, monitoring, and analytics.

 For implementation details of the above requirements, refer to [ML security guidelines](guidelines/ml-secplan-guidelines.md).